 Canyoning and Ziplining Cetina River

 Get a shot of adrenaline today!
-After a heart breakfast, set off to the soaring canyon of the Cetina river.
+After a hearty breakfast, set off to the soaring canyon of the Cetina river.
 Begin your morning with some canyoning before seeing the sights from above on a ziplining tour.
 After our day playing in the sun, return to Split for the evening.

 Sail to Hvar, Sea Kayak Pakleni Islands